-While we are offering our units at an offering price of \$10.00 per unit and the amount in the trust account is initially anticipated to be \$10.20 per public share, implying an initial value of \$10.20 per public share, our sponsor paid only a nominal aggregate purchase price of \$25,000 for the founder shares, or \$0.00239234 per share.
+While we offered our units at an offering price of \$10.00 per unit and the amount in the trust account at December 31, 2022 was approximately \$10.30 per public share, our sponsor paid only a nominal aggregate purchase price of \$25,000 for the founder shares, or \$0.00239234 per share.
 As a result, the value of your public shares may be significantly diluted in the event we consummate an initial business combination.

-Our sponsor has invested an aggregate of \$13,525,000 in us in connection with the initial public offering, comprised of the \$25,000 purchase price for the founder shares and the \$13,500,000 purchase price for the private placement units.
+Our sponsor invested an aggregate of \$13,525,000 in us in connection with the initial public offering, comprised of the \$25,000 purchase price for the founder shares and the \$13,500,000 purchase price for the private placement units.
 As a result, even if the trading price of our common shares significantly declines, our sponsor will stand to make significant profit on its investment in us.
 In addition, our sponsor could potentially recoup its entire investment in us even if the trading price of our common shares is less than \$10.20 per share.
 As a result, our sponsor is likely to make a substantial profit on its investment in us even if we select and consummate an initial business combination that causes the trading price of our common shares to decline, while our public stockholders who purchased their units in the initial public offering could lose significant value in their public shares.
 Our sponsor may therefore be economically incentivized to consummate an initial business combination with a riskier, weaker-performing or less established target business than would be the case if our sponsor had paid the same per share price for the founder shares as our public stockholders paid for their public shares.